PITTSBURGH (KDKA) — Because hunger doesn’t take a summer vacation, many low-income kids will be at risk of hunger this summer.

 If you would like to donate, click here.

-Volunteers from Giant Eagle and Citizens will answer phones and take donations for the food bank until 8 p.m. on Wednesday, May 31.
+Volunteers from Giant Eagle and Citizens will answer phones and take donations for the food bank on Wednesday, May 30 from 9 a.m. until 12:30 p.m. and 4 p.m. to 8 p.m.

 With the absence of school meal programs when school break comes, summer can be a particularly challenging time for families.
 For parents barely making ends meet, school meals are an economic lifesaver.
 Area children could miss a potential sum of 8 million lunches over the summer because their families are not able to provide those additional meals.